 Premium Fully Managed Services

 Premium Fully Managed Services are the pinnacle of virtual assistant services — but that is reflected in the price.
 Services like Time etc cost around $25-35 per hour.
-While this is far more than you could expect to pay overseas, many freelancers or independent VA’s may seek close to this level of compensation.
+While this is far more than you could expect to pay overseas, many freelancers or independent VAs may seek close to this level of compensation.

-The upside with a fully managed service is that it is a solution to all of the problems that we've outlined with the other options.
+The upside of a fully managed service is that it is a solution to all of the problems that we've outlined with the other options.
 They're dependable, highly-trained, and experienced assistants.
-And because you can draw from a large pool of applicants, you can select to be set up with assistants with the specialist or hard skills relevant to your industry.
+And because you can draw from a large pool of applicants, you can select to be set up with assistants with specialist or hard skills relevant to your industry.

 These services are very selective and screen potential agents thoroughly, choosing the best on offer.
 This results in an experienced and mature workforce who will understand your business or industry.
 Additionally, a significant selling point for these organizations is multiple years of experience at blue-chip companies, which is an attractive proposition.